Dagupan: Demographics

+Languages

+Pangasinan is predominantly used in the city and environs, followed by Tagalog and English, as well as Ilocano, mainly in Calmay and Pantal.

+Chinese is mainly spoken only by a few city individuals of Chinese descent.

 Economy

 Dagupan is the economic center of Pangasinan.
-As a major regional hub, many people in Pangasinan and nearby provinces commute to the city during the day.
-This causes the city's daytime population to rise and cause traffic to parts of the city, especially the downtown area.
+As a major regional hub, many people in Pangasinan and nearby provinces commute to the city during the day; this causes the city's daytime population to rise and cause traffic in parts of the city, especially the downtown area.
 The city is a vital financial center housing numerous banks, non-bank financial institutions, headquarters of corporations and offices of major government departments and agencies.

-Historically, Dagupan was a center for salt making in numerous salt evaporator beds in the low-lying swampy areas close to Lingayen Gulf, Beginning in the 19th Century, some of the salt making operations gave way to pond culture of fish, most prominently the milkfish or as it is known locally as bangus for which the city has become famous.
+Historically, Dagupan was a center for salt making in numerous salt evaporator beds in the low-lying swampy areas close to Lingayen Gulf.
+Beginning in the 19th century, some of the salt making operations gave way to pond culture of fish, most prominently, the milkfish (locally known as bangus), for which the city has become famous.
 Fisheries, aquaculture and processed fisheries products are an important mainstay of the city's economy.